NathanKewley/Japanese/README.md

 ### Particles

-#### Logical Particles

-Logical particles always attach to the end of a noun and show the structure ofa sentance.
-Most particles have more than one purpose which is not conveyed in the short description.

 | particle                     | Short Description |
 | ---------------------------- | ----------------- |
 | [が](Grammar/particles/が.md) | `Who` or `What` is this sentance about |